CloudCannon/base-jekyll-template/_posts/1000-07-01-pipelines-part-1.md

 set: getting-started
 set_order: 8
 ---
-In this video Ethan, Armory's Software Engineer, will cover what pipelines are, how stages fit into pipelines, stage dependencies,
+In this video Ethan, Armory's Software Engineer, will cover what pipelines are, how stages fit into pipelines, and stage dependencies.